-Jan Buys: Chairman of the Board
+Jan Buys: Chairman

 After the rise of dance music in the late 80's early 90's, he saw that this industry was moving at breakneck speed from the countryside to the club circuit in the cities.
 That is why he sold his disco (now owned) in the early 1990s to work as head of catering at Popcentrum 013 in Tilburg.
 At that time the first building in the Netherlands built purely with this function.
 After a year of running the catering industry there, he became general manager, making him responsible for the production, maintenance and box office departments in addition to the catering industry.

 In 2008 the Trudo Strijp-S housing association in Eindhoven started redevelopment and events could largely help determine the identity of this area.
 A board member of 013 was also director of this housing association and Jan was now also active as main producer of the STRP festival at Strijp-S in addition to 013.
 As a result, Jan started working as Program Manager Strijp-S at the housing association on 1 January.
 The first year was charged with the renovation of the Klokgebouw as a new event location and after that with the profiling of Strijp-S through a cultural program.
 In 2014, housing associations were prohibited from facilitating other than their original core tasks (as a result of the Vestia affair).
 That is why Jan took over the operation of the event halls at Strijp-S from Trudo in January 2015 and has since then been operating them from his independent company, Klokgebouw Cultuurhallen BV.